 Termination:

-All contracts with an amount expected to exceed $10,000 [per 45 CFR Part 92.36(i)(2) and 2 CFR Chapter II, Part 200.B effective December 2014] shall contain suitable provisions for termination for cause and for convenience by the recipient and subrecipient, including the manner by which termination shall be effected and the basis for settlement.
+All contracts with an amount expected to exceed $10,000 [per Appendix II to 45 CFR Part 75 and Appendix II to 2 CFR Part 200] shall contain suitable provisions for termination for cause and for convenience by the recipient and subrecipient, including the manner by which termination shall be effected and the basis for settlement.
 In addition, such contracts shall describe the conditions under which the contract may be terminated for default as well as conditions where the contract may be terminated due to circumstances beyond the control of the contractor.

 Right to Audit: